 Internet connectivity has taken on new meaning in recent years.
-No longer restricted to internet-enabled computers and laptops, today’s digital landscape extends past the user and allows for the direct interaction of physical objects supported by built-in sensors, software, and other technology.
+No longer restricted to internet-enabled computers and laptops, today’s digital landscape extends past the user and allows for the direct interaction of physical objects supported by built-in sensors, software and other technology.
 This new internet of things (IoT) provides increased user convenience, allowing individuals to perform complex tasks easily through smart, connected, everyday devices.
-Businesses likewise benefit, collecting and analyzing user data to enhance customer service and improve decision making capabilities.
+Businesses likewise benefit, collecting and analysing user data to enhance customer service and improve decision-making capabilities.

 But while IoT carries with it many key advantages, it also introduces a growing risk.
-This is because the current IoT is made up of billions of connected devices, and each one represents a possible threat vector for cybercriminals attempting to gain unauthorized access to sensitive networks.
-To combat this threat, organizations are investing in a new form of cybersecurity: IoT security.
+This is because the current IoT is made up of billions of connected devices, and each one represents a possible threat vector for cybercriminals attempting to gain unauthorised access to sensitive networks.
+To combat this threat, organisations are investing in a new form of cybersecurity: IoT security.